 When everyone you talk to about Dust Hustle says it’s an awesome event, you know it’ll be well worth the drive to get there.
-There are multiple dirt tracks to ride, lots of cool bikes and multiple classes for motocross, road and old school bikes.
+There are multiple dirt tracks to ride and lots of cool bikes.
+You’ve got multiple classes for motocross, road and old school bikes.
 Riders wear all sorts of interesting costumes.
-There’s great food stalls and plenty of Young Henrys for when you’ve finished throwing dirt and its time to throw down a beer!
+There’s great food stalls and plenty of Young Henrys.
+So when you’ve finished throwing dirt its time to throw down a beer!

 It may seem crazy considering this was my first Dust Hustle but a month or so earlier I had invited Jacinta Siracusa (AKA Moto Doll) to ride our bike.
-I love to ride, but I also like to support other riders, especially when you know they’ll have a lot of fun on our bike.
+I love to ride, but I also like to support other riders.
+Especially when you know they’ll have a lot of fun on our bike.
 I had a good feeling that Jacinta would be well suited to our Hooligan Racer (a custom H-D Street 750).
 The only thing was I built this bike for flat track racing, not for comfort.
-With a hard racing seat, a high slung exhaust and no front brake, a full day of riding on this brut was sure to take its toll on the body.
+It has a hard racing seat, a high slung exhaust and no front brake.
+A full day of riding on this brut was sure to take its toll on the body.
 Jacinta took it in her stride though.

 The big Day